 1.3 Special legal status is assigned to peatlands (spread across the departments of Likouala, Sangha, Cuvette and Plateaux) so that they can be protected and managed sustainably, not to be drained or dried up.

 1.4 The legal framework (intersectoral and sectoral codes) for granting permits and resolving conflicts over overlapping “land use contracts” in rural areas is revised, standardized and adopted.
-It ensures: The non-conversion and sustainable management of HCS and HVC forests, as well as the limited, carbon-neutral conversion and sustainable management of non-HCS and HVC forest areas; - The absence of conflicts from titles overlapping other titles, the forests of the permanent forest estate and “land use contracts;” and, - Acknowledgment of and respect for customary and modern land rights.
+It ensures the non-conversion and sustainable management of HCS and HVC forests, as well as the limited, carbon-neutral conversion and sustainable management of non-HCS and HVC forest areas; the absence of conflicts from titles overlapping other titles, the forests of the permanent forest estate and “land use contracts;” and, acknowledgment of and respect for customary and modern land rights.

 1.5 HCS and HCV forests are defined and identified, in accordance with national specifities and in line with the emerging international consensus and best practices in defining low-emission development, and a legal framework is adopted to ensure their protection and sustainable management.

-1.6 A long-term cap on the carbon-neutral conversion of non-HCS/HCV forests to other uses (and, exceptionally, HCS/HCV forests as noted in Point 1.a.iv) is established, on the basis of a temporary annual conversion cap of 20,000 ha as of 2019.
+1.6 A long-term cap on the carbon-neutral conversion of non-HCS/HCV forests to other uses (and, exceptionally, HCS/HCV forests as noted in Point 1.a.iv) is established, on the basis of a temporary annual conversion cap of 20,000 hectares as of 2019.